Malendryn/Enhanced-FreeCAD-3mf-Exporter/README_Properties.md

     Distance between the printed infill lines.
 This setting is calculated by the infill density and the infill line width.

 infill_pattern          | Infill Pattern
     The pattern of the infill material of the print.
+The current known values for this field are: grid, triangles, trihexagon, cubic, cubicsubdiv, tetrahedral, quarter_cubic, cross, cross_3d, lightning

 infill_multiplier       | Infill Line Multiplier
     Convert each infill line to this many lines.
 The extra lines do not cross over each other, but avoid each other.
 This makes the infill stiffer, but increases print time and material usage.